brewburgr/Microparticle-TFM/README.md

 # Microparticle traction force microscopy
-This repository provides implementations of traction reconstructions by the volume and surface workflows in microparticle traction force microscopy (MP-TFM), together with example simulations, analysis scripts, and experimental workflows.
+This repository provides implementations of traction reconstructions by the volume and surface method workflows in microparticle traction force microscopy (MP-TFM), together with example simulations, analysis scripts, and experimental workflows.

 It accompanies our manuscript that describes the methodologies: